system76/docs/content/upgrade-pop.md

 ## Repairing Upgrade Errors

-Due to the overwhelming demand for 21.10, we have had to expand our servers' bandwidth.
+Due to the overwhelming demand for Pop!\_OS, users may occasionally experience bandwidth issues.
 If you are experiencing any connection errors please run the following commands in a terminal.

 ```
 sudo rm -f /etc/apt/sources.list.d/pop-os-ppa.sources